omoju/omiller-cv/Readme.md

 A simple `.tex` template for making a nicely-formatted academic curriculum vitae.

-This template was adapte from [kjh-vita](https://github.com/kjhealy/kjh-vita).
+This template was adapted from [kjh-vita](https://github.com/kjhealy/kjh-vita).

 # Install